Some Fundamental Theorems in Mathematics: Set theory

 \section{Set theory}

-A {\bf bijection} is a map from $X$ to $Y$ which is {\bf injective}: $f(x)=f(y) \Rightarrow x=y$ and {\bf surjective}: for every $y \in Y$, there exists $x \in X$ with $f(x)=y$.
+A {\bf bijection} is a map from a set $X$ to a set $Y$ which is {\bf injective}: $f(x)=f(y) \Rightarrow x=y$ and {\bf surjective}: for every $y \in Y$, there exists $x \in X$ with $f(x)=y$.
 Two sets $X,Y$ have the {\bf same cardinality}, if there exists a bijection from $X$ to $Y$.
 Given a set $X$, the {\bf power set} $2^X$ is the set of all subsets of $X$, including the {\bf empty set} and $X$ itself.
 If $X$ has $n$ elements, the power set has $2^n$ elements.
 Cantor's theorem is \satz{For any set $X$, the sets $X$ and $2^X$ have different cardinality. }

 The result is due to Cantor.
 Taking for $X$ the natural numbers, then every $Y \in 2^X$ defines a real number $\phi(Y)=\sum_{y \in Y} 2^{-y} \in [0,1]$.
-As $Y$ and $[0,1]$ have the same cardinality (as {\bf double counting pair cases} like $0.39999999 \dots = 0.400000 \dots$ form a countable set), the set $[0,1]$ is uncountable.
+As $Y$ and $[0,1]$ have the same cardinality (as {\bf double counting pair cases} like $0.39999999 \dots = 0.400000 \dots$ form a countable set), the interval $[0,1]$ is uncountable.
 There are different types of infinities leading to {\bf countable infinite sets} and {\bf uncountable infinite sets}.
-For comparing sets, the {\bf Schr\"oder-Bernstein} theorem is important.
-If there exist injective functions $f:X \to Y$ and $g: Y \to X$, then there exists a bijection $X \to Y$.
+In order to compare sets, the {\bf Schr\"oder-Bernstein theorem} is important.
+If there exist injective functions $f:X \to Y$ and $g: Y \to X$, then there exists also a bijection $X \to Y$.
 This result was used by Cantor already.
 For literature, see \cite{HalmosNaive}.